-You will also be required to be an active patient with a primary care provider while undergoing ketamine treatment.
-We will review your medical history, with particular attention paid to your respiratory and cardiovascular status.
+You will be required to be an active patient with a primary care provider while undergoing ketamine treatment.
 There are certain conditions that may disqualify you, or need to be treated, before you can safely take ketamine.
-These conditions may include, but are not limited to hallucinations/psychosis, hypomania or mania, Borderline Personality Disorder, Dissociative Identity Disorder, unstable angina (chest pain/heart disease), uncontrolled hyperthyroidism, uncontrolled hypertension, bladder disease, increased intracranial pressure, evidence of liver disease, or allergy to ketamine.
+These conditions may include, but are not limited to, hallucinations/psychosis, hypomania or mania, Borderline Personality Disorder, Dissociative Identity Disorder, unstable angina (chest pain/heart disease), uncontrolled hyperthyroidism, uncontrolled hypertension, bladder disease, increased intracranial pressure, evidence of liver disease, or allergy to ketamine.